All University members must set up multi-factor authentication (MFA) on their University account.

 Within 24 hours, you will start to be asked to authenticate when you sign into various University services.
 You will still be able to sign in during this time.

-Microsoft's video will give you a good idea of what MS MFA enrolment looks like in practice: Video: Set up multi-factor authentication with a mobile device in Microsoft
+Microsoft's video shows what the MFA set-up looks like in practice: Video: Set up multi-factor authentication with a mobile device in Microsoft.

 If you cannot use a mobile phone to set up MFA and authenticate, you can use a USB security key (YubiKey).

-Students can collect USB security keys from the IT Services Counter in the Arts and Social Sciences Library.
-The counter is open from Monday to Friday, from 9 am until 11.30 am, and 2 pm until 3.30 pm.
-You will need to show your student ID card to collect a security key.
-If you need a security key outside of these hours and you cannot log into your University account, please contact IT Services by phoning 0117 428 2100 (available 24 hours), or raising a ticket using the IT self-service site (requires log-in).
+Students and staff can collect USB security keys from the IT Services Counter in the Arts and Social Sciences Library.
+The counter is open from 8.30 am to 5 pm, Monday to Friday.
+You must show your student or staff ID card (UCard) to collect a security key.

 You can also buy your own USB security key.
 This must be a blue FIDO2 YubiKey security key.

-Note: If you use a security key as your primary authentication method, we advise you to set up a secondary method of authentication in case you lose the security key.
+Note: If you use a security key as your primary authentication method, we advise you to set up a secondary authentication method in case you lose the security key.
 This will allow you to continue working while a new key is ordered.

 You may temporarily lose access to some University services if you: